 Customers are the essence of why we launch products.
-Without customers there is no business.
-You would think companies would obsess over defining and refining who their customers are, right?
+Without customers, there is no business.
+You would think companies would obsess over defining and refining their customers, right?
 You’d be wrong.

 Some think defining customers is a job for the sales team, the e-commerce team, or the UX team.
-Some focus so much on uses their product they fail to acknowledge that someone buys it too.
+Some focus so much on who uses their product they fail to acknowledge that someone buys it too.

-In this article I hope to fix that for you in simple, straight forward way.
+I hope to fix that for you in a simple, straightforward way.
 It shouldn’t take a major research project to get a common definition of your customers.
-I’ll show you a few shortcuts.
+I’ll share a few shortcuts.

 Two Kinds of Customers

-There are two kinds of customers; the ones you have and the ones you want.
-I use the terms Customers and Potential Customers.
+There are two kinds of customers; the customers you have and the customers you want.
+I use the terms Customers and Potential Customers in this article.
 If you want to add a descriptor in front of each feel free (my, our, your).

 [Your] Customers are easy to define.
 They satisfied an unmet need with your product.
 They are your Customers.

 [Your] Potential Customers come in four flavors.

 Competitors Customers satisfied an unmet need with a product they bought from a competitor.
 They are another company’s customer.

-Shoppers have a compelling unmet need are exploring ways to satisfy it.
+Shoppers have a compelling unmet need and are exploring ways to satisfy it.
 They might be someone's customer already and preparing to make a change.
 Or they might be jumping into the pool for the first time.

 Do-It-Yourselfers (DIYers) used their skill and ingenuity to satisfy their unmet need.
 They are their own customer and can be very difficult to persuade.

 The Uncommitted are sitting on the fence and not taking action to resolve an unmet need.
 There are reasons why they are uncommitted.
-You just have to figure out why.
+You just have to figure them out.

-The purpose of these definitions is to be grounded.
+The purpose of these definitions is to be grounded in reality.
 Not everyone needs your product.
 Not everyone wants your product.
 But some do, and that's what you need to figure out.

 Describe Your Ideal Customer